How we test audio products

 A deeper look into how What's The Best reviews audio products

-Here, we will look at What’s The Best tests and reviews audio products, including speakers, earphones, headphones and soundbars.
+Here, we will look at What’s The Best, which tests and reviews audio products, including speakers, earphones, headphones and soundbars.

-We are all about real-world testing and down-to-earth reviews at What’s The Best.
-Statistics and graphs are all good, but we want to let you, our readers, know what a product is like to experience, use and have with you daily.
+At What's The Best, we are all about real-world testing and down-to-earth reviews.
+Statistics and graphs are all good, but we want to let you, our readers, know what a product is like to experience, use, and carry with you daily.

 This ethos carries across to our audio reviews and hands-on tests.
 We don’t go in for testing audio equipment with fancy frequency analysers – instead, we adopt the audio device into our lives and use them just as a regular customer would.